 Reserve a half a cup of the shredded cheese, and combine all the other ingredients together (I like using my Kitchenaid mixer--it's so fast and easy to whip up this dip with the right tools!).

 Spread the dip in an oven safe baking dish.
+You can use one 9x13 inch baking pan, or two square baking dishes.
 I love my Le Creuset 9.5" square baking dishes for this job, and the recipe fills both of my dishes.
-If you don't need that much dip, it also freezes beautifully before it's baked.
-I just wrap it up tightly in cling wrap (just the dip, not in the pan) and pop it in the freezer for later use.

 Sprinkle the top of the dip with the reserved cheese and bake.